pingidentity/terraform-provider-pingone/contributing/provider-design.md

 ```

 The default value for this parameter is the `sdk.DefaultRetryable` function.
 This can be explicitly set (recommended for readability), or the parameter value can be set to `nil`.

+*Note:* Retry specific code has not been converted to a framework equivalent and still exists under the `internal/sdk` package.
+This is because the plugin framework does not yet include features for retry.